 Cement type:

 The Concrete composition significantly affects corrosion damage at varying chloride concentrations.
-One example is that hardened Concrete appears to have a lower chloride tolerance level than concrete contaminated during the mixing process.
+One example is that hardened Concrete appears to have a lower chloride tolerance than concrete contaminated during mixing.

 This is practically evident in pre-cast units, which tend to corrode less than might be anticipated, even when heavily dosed with a calcium chloride set accelerator (this is probably at least partially explainable due to their higher quality relative to cast-in-situ reinforced concrete of the same vintage and the absence of any potential differences caused by concentration gradients).